ingonyama-zk/developer-docs/docs/icicle/rust-bindings.md

 # How do the rust bindings work?

-The rust bindings are just rust wrappers for ICICLE Core shared libraries which can be compiled.
-We integrate the compilation of the shared libraries into rusts toolchain to make usage seamless and easy.
+The rust bindings are just rust wrappers for ICICLE Core static libraries which can be compiled.
+We integrate the compilation of the static libraries into rusts toolchain to make usage seamless and easy.
 This is achieved by [extending rusts build command](https://github.com/ingonyama-zk/icicle/blob/main/wrappers/rust/icicle-curves/icicle-bn254/build.rs).

 ```rust